 Top Tip: Avoid low-end companies and make sure to check operator reviews and success rates carefully before deciding.

 It is possible to climb Mount Kilimanjaro all year round, but some months are distinctly more comfortable than others.
 Tanzanian weather patterns mean that there are two optimum seasons for trekking Kilimanjaro—from January to March, and from June to October.
 Between January and March, the weather is cooler and the routes are less crowded.
 From June to October, the mountain is busier (due to the season coinciding with northern hemisphere summer holidays), but the days are warm and pleasant.
 It's best to avoid the wetter months of April, May, and November while warm clothing is required at the summit all year round.

 Top Tip: Book well in advance for peak season trips with the safest climbing conditions.

 Although mountaineering training isn't necessary, a reasonable level of fitness goes a long way on Kilimanjaro.
 If you're somewhat lacking in this department, you'll want to work on your stamina in the months leading up to your trek.
 Practice hikes also give you the opportunity to break in your new hiking boots, minimizing the chance of debilitating blisters.
 Exertion at altitude can affect the body in different ways, so it's a good idea to get a medical check-up before departure.
 Even the most basic ailments can make your life miserable at 18,000 feet.

 Top Tip: Comprehensive travel insurance is essential.
-Make sure that your plan includes cover for medical treatment and emergency evacuation.
+Make sure that your plan includes cover for medical treatment and emergency evacuation by helicopter.

 Choose Your Route